 Introduction to Stakeholder Participation – Publication that offers guidance and techniques for identifying and engaging stakeholders

-Public Issues and Conflict Management – Training that equips conservation professionals with the ability to design, conduct, and manage meetings and other collaborative efforts in public forums
+Planning and Facilitating Collaborative Meetings – Training that equips conservation professionals with the ability to design, conduct, and manage meetings and other collaborative efforts in public forums

 Working with diverse groups can be challenging, but using spatial techniques and visualizations to work through and communicate key issues can make the stakeholder engagement process more objective and productive.
 Photo-realistic visualizations depicting “what-if” scenarios of sea level rise and other impacts can be powerful tools to communicate a conservation message.
 Combining these images with easy-to-understand information on the benefits of protecting coastal wetlands can make your message even stronger.